Qantas hopeful on deal with unions, shares rally

 The pilots union said last week it had launched court proceedings challenging an order to end industrial action at Qantas, though the union said it remains fully committed to negotiating an outcome with the airline.

-The Transport Workers Union and the Australian Licensed Aircraft Engineers Association, the other two unions at the centre of the dispute, were not immediately available for comment.
+The Transport Workers Union and the Australian Licensed Aircraft Engineers Association, the other two unions at the center of the dispute, were not immediately available for comment.

 Union leaders and Qantas workers in Britain said in a statement they planned to hold a rally outside the Australian High Commission in London later on Wednesday.